HomeSpan/HomeSpan/docs/Reference.md

   * returns a pointer to the Characteristic itself so that the method can be chained during instantiation
   * example: `(new Characteristic::SecuritySystemTargetState())->setValidValues(3,0,1,3);` creates a new Valid Value list of length=3 containing the values 0, 1, and 3.
 This has the effect of informing HomeKit that a SecuritySystemTargetState value of 2 (Night Arm) is not valid and should not be shown as a choice in the Home App

+* `SpanCharacteristic *setPerms(uint8_t perms)`
+  * changes the default permissions for a Characteristic to *perms*, where
+    * *perms* - additive list of permissions as described in HAP-R2 Table 6-4.
+Valid values are PR, PW, EV, AA, TW, HD, and WR
+  * returns a pointer to the Characteristic itself so that the method can be chained during instantiation
+  * example: `(new Characteristic::IsConfigured(1))->setPerms(PW+PR+EV);`

+* `SpanCharacteristic *addPerms(uint8_t perms)`
+  * adds new permissions, *perms*, to the default permissions for a Characteristic, where
+    * *perms* - additive list of permissions as described in HAP-R2 Table 6-4.
+Valid values are PR, PW, EV, AA, TW, HD, and WR
+  * returns a pointer to the Characteristic itself so that the method can be chained during instantiation
+  * example: `(new Characteristic::IsConfigured(1))->addPerms(PW);`

+* `SpanCharacteristic *removePerms(uint8_t perms)`
+  * removes permissions, *perms*, from the default permissions of a Characteristic, where
+    * *perms* - additive list of permissions as described in HAP-R2 Table 6-4.
+Valid values are PR, PW, EV, AA, TW, HD, and WR
+  * returns a pointer to the Characteristic itself so that the method can be chained during instantiation
+  * example: `(new Characteristic::ConfiguredName("HDMI 1"))->removePerms(PW);`

 ## *SpanButton(int pin, uint16_t longTime, uint16_t singleTime, uint16_t doubleTime)*

 Creating an instance of this **class** attaches a pushbutton handler to the ESP32 *pin* specified.